-Everybody knows that proper lawn maintenance gets you the type of grass. which makes sitting outside in the summer irresistible.
+a proper lawn maintenance gets you the grass which makes chilling outside in the summer an ecperience.
 But what should you do with the grass clippings after mowing?
-Bag them up?
 Leave them on the lawn?
 Start a compost pile?

-These lawn mowing ideas about grass clippings will help fine everything up so you can enjoy your lawn again
+These lawn mowing tricks about grass clippings will help fine everything up so you can enjoy your lawn

 The Environmental Protection Agency says wastes from your yard account for 18% of the refuse that we dump into landfills. rising to 50% during the growing season!